cechava/retino/readme.md

 ## Stimulation and Data Acquisition

 The stimulation protocol consists of a bar moving across the screen in front of the animal in a periodic fashion.
-Sample stimulation movies can be found [**here**](./sample_stimulation_movie/).
-Simultaneously,
+Sample stimulation movies can be found [**here**](./sample_stimulation⁩/movie/).
+A thread to simultaneously acquire images of the cortical tissue is initiated in the same sript.

 ```